 Knee Pain: Symptoms, Causes, and Treatments

-Knee symptoms come in many varieties.
-Pain can be dull, sharp, constant or off-and-on.
-Pain can also be mild to agonizing.
-The range of motion in the knee can be too much or too little.
-You may hear grinding or popping, the muscles may feel weak or the knee can lock.
-Some knee problems only need rest and ice, others need physical therapy (knee rehab exercises) or even surgery.
+The most common symptom associated with a knee problem is pain.
+Pain can be dull, sharp, intermittent, or constant.
+Pain can also be mild to severe.
+In addition to pain, range of motion of the knee can be too much or too little.
+You may even hear grinding or popping.
+The muscles around the knee may even feel weak or the knee can lock.
+More detailed descriptions of knee symptoms follow:

 Pathological Conditions and Syndromes in the Knee

-- Osteoarthritis (Degenerative Arthritis) – Caused by aging and wear and tear of cartilage, symptoms may include knee pain, stiffness, and swelling.
+- Osteoarthritis (Degenerative Arthritis) – Caused by aging and wear and tear of articular cartilage

 - Infectious Arthritis

 - Chondromalacia Patellae – Pain from irritation of the cartilage on the underside of the kneecap; a common cause of knee pain in young people.

 - Gout – A form of arthritis caused by a buildup of uric acid crystals in a joint

 - Plica Syndrome – caused by irritation of the inner lining of the knee joint

 - Rheumatoid Arthritis – An autoimmune condition that can cause arthritis in any joint, including the knees.
 If untreated, rheumatoid arthritis can cause permanent joint damage.

 - Anterior cruciate ligament (ACL) Injury – The ACL plays a big role in the stability of the knee.
 An ACL tear often causes the knee to feel unstable and “give out” or buckle